Xcraft-Inc/xcraft-core-stones/README.md

 }
 ```

+### Recommendations

+Here are some recommendations to make life easier with your code editor.

+- In VSCodium, when you type `user.` with a dot at the end, it gives you what are the properties of the `user` type.

+- When you define shapes, put the cursor at the end of a type, like `age = number`, then use the `ctrl+space` shortcut followed by the `enter` key.
+It'll automatically create the import line for `number` from `xcraft-core-stones`.

-Note that it's easy to navigate through shapes by using `F12` or `ctrl+click`, for example to find the definition of `AddressShape` from `ContactShape.address`.
+- Note that it's easy to navigate through shapes by using `F12` or `ctrl+click`, for example to find the definition of `AddressShape` from `ContactShape.address`.

 ## Stones